Configure FireCluster Manually

 For more information, go to About FireCluster Management IP Addresses.

 Do not set the Primary or Backup cluster IP address to the default IP address of any interface on the Firebox.
-By default, the Firebox uses 10.0.x.0/24 subnets for interface IP addresses, which means we recommend that you avoid using 10.0.x.0/24 addresses for cluster IP addresses.
+By default, the Firebox uses 10.0.x.0/24 subnets for interface IP addresses, which means we recommend that you avoid using 10.0.x.0/24 addresses for cluster IP addresses or any other interfaces.
 The Primary and Backup cluster IP addresses must not be used for anything else on your network, such as virtual IP addresses for mobile VPN or the IP addresses used by remote branch office networks.
-When cluster failover occurs, one cluster member very briefly goes into safe mode before it takes over.
 If your cluster interface is configured to use one of the factory-default interface IP addresses, a conflict can occur during this brief period, which can cause the failover to fail.

 1. Click OK.